wikimatze/sweetie/README.md

 ```

-After running the script, the changes in `config.rb` will look like:
+After running the script, the changes in `config.rb` will look like for example:

 ```ruby